WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

     Then, you'll just need to call <code>{allFilms}</code> in your JSX where you want the titles to appear.
 </details>

-#### Step 6: Move the film rows to their own component
+#### Step 6: Move the Film Rows to Their Own Component

-Create a new component for each film row, called `FilmRow.js`.
-Have your `map` instead create an array of `FilmRow`s.
+Create a new component for each film row, named `FilmRow.js`.
+Have your `map` create an array of `FilmRow`s.
 Don't forget to pass the individual film prop to the component when creating them!

 Once you have this working, also pass `film.id` as a `key` prop to `FilmRow`, though you won't use it yet.

-#### Step 7: Flesh out each film row
+#### Step 7: Flesh Out Each Film Row

 Make each film row in the film list look like the main finished image, using the following markup (replace "TITLE" and "YEAR" with the actual title and year of the film).